Harley-Davidson Motorcycle Truck (1913–1915)

 Legacy: Path to the Package Truck and Servi-Car

 Although short-lived, the Motorcycle Truck helped demonstrate that Harley-Davidson could sell work machines, not just motorcycles for personal transport.
-The company would continue that commercial line through the Package Truck, transitional ideas such as the Cycle Tow, and later through the long-running Harley-Davidson Servi-Car.
+The company would continue that commercial line through the Package Truck, transitional ideas such as Cycle Tow, and later through the long-running Servi-Car.

 Explore More in This Category